 Tutorial.
 Topics adapted to the knowledge and interests of the individual student.
 Admission by consent of the instructor.
 420. Selected Topics in the Cultural and Intellectual History of the United States.
-(S) Recent topics include: "Lincoln" and "National Discourse."
+(S) Seminar topics include: "Lincoln" and "During Wartime."
 Same as HIS 420.
 Stevenson 467.
 Multi-Media Memoir.
 (A) (H) This course is an exploration of memoir through several media and genres-prose, poetry, performance art, photographs, film and theater.
 We also engage with the most recent "mnemonic theory," and our theoretical study takes form in essays that probe the curious genre of memoir-a genre that slips between literary and fact-based writing, between imaginary and nonfiction prose.
 The seminar provides a longer workshop or "studio" component in which you'll probe connections between assigned work and the writing of your own memories and experiences.
 Permission required.
-Willard Kibler 489.
+Willard 489.
 Senior Seminar.
 (S) A capstone or integrative seminar.
 Topics vary.

-TOPICS COURSES EXPECTED TO BE OFFERED IN 2022-2023 American Popular Music.
-Border Law and Policy.
-"Hamilton" and History.
-Latinx Representations in U.S. Pop Culture.
-Lincoln.
-Multi-Media Memoir: Race, Class, Sex in Movies.
-Religion, Politics and American History.
-Reproduction, Law and Policy in the U.S. Revolutionary America 1750-1800.
-WWI, F&M, U.S. and the World.
-APPROVED COURSES FOR AMERICAN STUDIES ELECTIVES The courses listed below have been approved as American Studies electives.
+Same as WGS 489.
+Pérez 490.
+Independent Study.

+TOPICS COURSES EXPECTED TO BE OFFERED IN 2024-2025

+Cultural History of American Religion.
+Revolutionary America.
+Rights and Representations.
+Outsider Films.
+The Urban Citizen.
+Latinx Representation in U.S. Popular Culture.

+APPROVED COURSES FOR AMERICAN STUDIES ELECTIVES

+The courses listed below have been approved as American Studies electives.
 They have been selected on the basis of being self-conscious about their American subject matter as a problem or issue or because of the questions they raise about American identity.
 Other courses that meet these criteria, such as topics courses or courses taught by visiting professors, may be approved by the chairperson of American Studies.
 Students should be aware that some of these courses have prerequisites.

-ARTS AND HUMANITIES AMS - Other elective American Studies courses, if appropriate.
-ART 227.
+ARTS AND HUMANITIES

+AMS-Other elective American Studies courses, if appropriate.
+HAA 227.
 Lancaster Architecture.
-ART 251.
+HAA 251.
 Modern Art Since 1900.
 ENG 206.
 American Literature I. ENG 207.
 American Literature II.
 ENG 208.
 American Literature III.
 ENG 250.
 Contemporary American Short Story.
 ENG 265.
 Contemporary Graphic Novel.
 ENG 461-469.
 Author seminars, where appropriate.
 SOCIAL SCIENCES AMS-Other elective American Studies courses, if appropriate.
 BOS 332.
 Law, Ethics and Society.
 ENE 216.
 Environmental Policy.
 ENE 245.
 American Nature Essays.
 ENE 313.
 Nuclear Power, Weapons and Waste Disposal.
 ENE 320.
 International Environmental Law.

-GOV 208.
+- GOV 208.
 American Presidency.

-GOV 219.
-City and State Gov. GOV 305.
+- GOV 219.
+City and State Gov.

+- GOV 305.
 Public Policy Implementation.

-GOV 309.
+- GOV 309.
 The Congress.

-GOV 310 Campaigns and Elections.
-GOV 314.
+- GOV 310 Campaigns and Elections.

+- GOV 314.
 American Constitution.

-GOV 315.
+- GOV 315.
 Civil Rights and Civil Liberties.

-GOV 318.
+- GOV 318.
 Media and Politics.

-GOV 330 Foreign Policy Analysis GOV 370, 470.
+- GOV 330 Foreign Policy Analysis

+- GOV 370, 470.
 Topics in American Politics.

-GOV 411.
+- GOV 411.
 Presidential Character.

-HIS 233.
-African American History. - HIS 334.
-American South. - HIS 409, 410, 411.
-Selected Studies/Social and Political History of North America. - HIS 408, 420.
-Selected Studies/Intellectual and Cultural History of the United States. - PBH 303.
+- HIS 233.
+African American History.

+- HIS 334.
+American South.

+- HIS 409, 410, 411.
+Selected Studies/Social and Political History of North America.

+- HIS 408, 420.
+Selected Studies/Intellectual and Cultural History of the United States.

+- PBH 303.
 Problem-Solving Courts/Drug Court.

-PBH 415.
+- PBH 415.
 Public Health Research: You Are What You Eat?

-PBH 420.
+- PBH 420.
 Public Health Research: Pregnancy Outcomes in American Women.

-RST 313.
-African American Religion SOC 330.
-Sociology of Medicine. - SOC 350.
-Sociology of Gender. - SOC 360.
-Race and Ethnic Relations. - SOC 364.
-Sociology of the Family. - SOC 384.
+- RST 313.
+African American Religion

+- SOC 330.
+Sociology of Medicine.

+- SOC 350.
+Sociology of Gender.

+- SOC 360.
+Race and Ethnic Relations.

+- SOC 364.
+Sociology of the Family.

+- SOC 384.
 Urban Education.